Set Up Custom SMTP

 - **From name:** the sender name subscribers see.

-- **From email:** an address the SMTP account is allowed to use.
+- **From email:** an email address the SMTP account is allowed to use.

-- **Workspaces:** the Mailrith workspaces that can send through this SMTP server.
+- **Workspaces:** the Mailrith workspaces that can send email through this SMTP server.

 ## SMTP Server Setup

-1. Confirm the SMTP server allows authenticated sending from Mailrith.
+1. Confirm that the SMTP server allows authenticated sending from Mailrith.

 4. In [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md), click **Create Connection**, choose **Custom SMTP**, and enter the SMTP host, port, security mode, username, password, sender identity, and workspace assignments.

-5. Click **Save**, then use **Send Test Email** from the connection row immediately.
+5. Click **Save**, then use **Send Test Email** from the connection row right after Mailrith saves the connection.

-If the provider requires an app-specific password, use that instead of the normal mailbox password.
-Some providers block normal password login for SMTP.
+If the email delivery service requires an app-specific password, enter that password instead of the normal mailbox password.
+Some services block normal password login for SMTP.

-Custom SMTP test failures usually come from one of a few setup mismatches:
+Custom SMTP test failures usually come from one of these setup mismatches:

-- **Connection refused:** the host or port is wrong, or the server blocks outside connections.
+- **Connection refused:** the host or port is wrong, or the server blocks connections from outside its network.

 - **Authentication failed:** the username, password, or app password is wrong.

-- **TLS or STARTTLS error:** the security mode does not match the port or server configuration.
+- **TLS or STARTTLS error:** the selected security mode does not match the port or server configuration.

 - **Sender not allowed:** the From email is not permitted for the SMTP account.

-- **Message accepted but not received:** check spam folders, provider logs, sending limits, and whether the server silently held or rejected the message.
+- **Message accepted but not received:** check spam folders, delivery events, sending limits, and whether the service held or rejected the message without returning a visible error.

-If your SMTP provider can send bounce or complaint events to a custom webhook URL, click **Email Delivery Connections**, click **Webhooks** on the Mailrith connection, and copy the unified delivery-event endpoint.
-Configure the provider to send bounce and complaint-style events there.
-If the provider cannot send those events, you will need to monitor bounces and complaints through the provider's own tools.
+If your email delivery service can send bounce or complaint events to a custom webhook URL, click **Email Delivery Connections**, click **Webhooks** on the Mailrith connection, and copy the delivery-event link.
+Configure the service to send bounce and complaint events to that link.
+If the service cannot send those events, monitor bounces and complaints in the service's own tools.

-If the provider returns SMTP codes, deferrals, or throttling messages, use [SMTP Errors, Deferrals, and Throttling](https://mailrith.com/guides/smtp-errors-deferrals-and-throttling.md) to decide whether the issue is temporary, permanent, or rate-related.
+If the email delivery service returns SMTP codes, deferrals, or throttling messages, use [SMTP Errors, Deferrals, And Throttling](https://mailrith.com/guides/smtp-errors-deferrals-and-throttling.md) to identify whether the issue is temporary, permanent, or rate-related.

 ## Related Guides